 I am a big proponent of having either a hip belt or shoulder strap pocket on backpacks.
 There are always times when you just want to grab your headphones, painkillers, or a couple of coins without having to dig through your pack.

-Both the Farpoint 40 and the Fairview 40 lack these extra pockets.
-I guess that might not be a big deal to most travellers but I really miss them for storing small items.
+The Farpoint lacks these extra pockets.
+I guess it might not be a big deal to most travellers but I really miss them for storing small items.

 Can I use the Osprey Farpoint as a hiking backpack?